 One of the main changes to our focus over the last 24 months has been from owned to earned content.
 What I mean by that is we have changed our marketing messages to highlight the ability of the Miappi platform to curate earned (user-generated content) and not just owned (brand created) content.
 The technology we use to discover, curate and distribute behind both types of content is identical but the difference between the two types of content is huge and marketers need to understand that difference in order to get the best from their content marketing strategies.

 Owned content is the content that a brand publishes to Facebook, Instagram, YouTube, Twitter etc. The brand controls how it looks and how it’s distributed.
 This content might be paid advertising or it might be organic…i.e. shown only to the people ‘following’ the brand on social media.

 If you as a brand have already distributed your owned content to social media then why would you use a service like Miappi to collect it again and redistribute it?
 Well there are a couple of very good reasons why that might happen.
 For starters, you get to massively extend the reach of that content beyond the walled garden of the social networks.
 You have spent time and resources creating this content so why confine it to the social networks?

-Moreover, you are increasing reach in a second important way.
-Because you are sharing content from all your networks in a single curated ‘social magazine’, a load of people that e.g. only follow you on Facebook suddenly see what you’ve been publishing to YouTube, Instagram and Twitter.
-Assuming that’s different content your ROI has just increased by 300%!
+You are also increasing reach in a second important way.
+Because you are sharing content from all your networks in a single curated ‘social magazine’, a load of people that only follow you on, for example, Facebook suddenly see what you’ve been publishing to YouTube, Instagram and Twitter.
+Assuming that’s different content to what they have already seen your ROI has just increased by 300%!